-Increasing active travel strongly features in national public health strategies including the Mental Health Strategy,25 which recognises the links between mental health and physical activity and the Active Scotland Outcomes Framework26, which aims to cut physical inactivity in adults and teenagers by 15% by 2030.
-The national Active Travel Framework brings together the key policy approaches to improving the uptake of walking and cycling in Scotland for travel.
-The SPT region has lower levels of physical activity than the rest of Scotland.
+Increasing active travel strongly features in national public health strategies including the Mental Health Strategy, which recognises the links between mental health and physical activity and the Active Scotland Outcomes Framework, which aims to cut physical inactivity in adults and teenagers by 15%

 Experiencing social isolation or loneliness has serious impacts on mental and physical health and wellbeing.
-Social isolation refers to the 'quality and quantity of the social relationships a person has at individual, group, community and societal levels' whilst loneliness is more subjective and influenced by individual circumstances as well as psychological and cultural factors.27 There is no typical profile for those experiencing social isolation or loneliness, but risks include socio-economic disadvantage, poor physical or mental health and living alone - all of which are existing challenges or characteristics for the SPT region.
+Social isolation refers to the 'quality and quantity of the social relationships a person has at individual, group, community and societal levels' whilst loneliness is more subjective and influenced by individual circumstances as well as psychological and cultural factors.
+There is no typical profile for those experiencing social isolation or loneliness, but risks include socio-economic disadvantage, poor physical or mental health and living alone - all of which are existing challenges or characteristics for the SPT region.

-Poor air quality is a significant public health issue and transport continues to be a major source of preventable air pollution in our region's built up areas.28 The main emissions of concern are nitrogen dioxide and particulates,29 which have serious consequences for our health.30 These transport emissions increase incidences of a large number of diseases and are bad for everyone, but have a disproportionate impact on more vulnerable population groups and urban communities.
-This includes children, older people, people with existing health conditions and areas of higher deprivation. ^{31,32, 33} There are 15 Air Quality Management Areas in the SPT region - about 2/5ths of AQMAs in Scotland.
+Poor air quality is a significant public health issue and transport continues to be a major source of preventable air pollution in our region's built up areas.
+The main emissions of concern are nitrogen dioxide and particulates, which have serious consequences for our health.
+These transport emissions increase incidences of a large number of diseases and are bad for everyone, but have a disproportionate impact on more vulnerable population groups and urban communities.
+This includes children, older people, people with existing health conditions and areas of higher deprivation.
+There are 15 Air Quality Management Areas in the SPT region - about 2/5ths of AQMAs in Scotland.